Prisoners of war in the American Revolutionary War: Reaction and impact

 The capture of thousands of British prisoners of war in the hands of the Americans had the effect of further dissuading British officials from hanging colonial prisoners, despite the abandoned hopes for a settlement by this stage, as they feared reprisals on prisoners being held by the Americans.
 After the Convention Army was captured, the rate of prisoner exchanges increased dramatically as a result.

 During the first years of the conflict, the Continental Congress tried to give prisoners of war the same amount of provisions as the soldiers guarding them.
 However, after the capture of the Convention Army, resources turned scarce and the federal government had to rely on state governments to provide for prisoners of war.
 From 1777 to 1778, Lieutenant General Henry Clinton was providing food for the Convention Army, but he eventually decided to end his assistance and to place the full economic burden of providing for the prisoners on the US government.
-In order to compensate for the lack of resources Congress could give to the British and German prisoners, they were moved from state to state.
+To compensate for the lack of resources Congress could give to the British and German prisoners, they were moved from state to state.
 The marches were largely a result of diminishing provisions.

 Aside from the official marching of the Convention Army, captured prisoners were paraded through cities after military victories as a form of celebration for the Americans and humiliation for their enemies.
 The intent of the parades was to boost morale among Americans.
 The Revolutionary War had devastating effects on communities, and to see clear examples of US progress and victory helped gain support for the war effort.